StatisticsNZ/multilateral/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* More descriptive Title

-* Expanded description including reference to paper on methodology.
+* Caps on title

+* added \value to multiple functions .Rd file

+* introduced verbose argument to manage print/cat to console